safirmotiwala/MIT-Machine-Learning/README.md

 with the coordinates (x i , y i ) for city i = 1, . . . , 50.
 What is the shortest path between the
 cities and how long is it?
 File Link:- http://ml.informatik.uni-freiburg.de/former/_media/teaching/ss11/citydata.txt

+### 7. Artificial Neural Networks
+* File - 2175052_ML_Ass7_Safir_Motiwala.ipynb
+#### Assignment 7
+Build a Multi-Layer Artificial Neural Network with backpropagation algorithm in Python using Tensorflow on any real-world non-linear dataset and test the model.
+Apply cross- validation approach for obtaining model accuracy.